June 4, 1861 BirthBakerton

 Thomas is informant for his sister's, Nora Frances Moore, first child's birth certificate.

 Thomas married the love of his life, Maggie, at 29 years old.
-Many folks spoke highly of their loving relationship.
+Many folks spoke highly of their tender and loving relationship.

 Tommy and Maggie's first child, Martin Dineen Welsh was born.
 Martin appears to have been named after Thomas' Uncle, although it is unclear where "Dineen" originates from.